anthonyjj89/pieratwebapp/docs/implementation/02-org-system.md

 # Organization System Implementation

 ## Overview
-This guide details the implementation of the organization system, including creation by Discord admins, member management, and role permissions.
+This guide details the implementation of the organization system, including creation by Discord admins, member management, role permissions, and analytics.

 ## Prerequisites
 - Authentication system from [01-auth-setup.md](./01-auth-setup.md) must be implemented